benatkin/js2json/README.md

 indentation, and putting it into a JSON string.
 This is currently the only JavaScript expression that is supported.

-This is designed to provide a way to edit CouchApps in a single file by cloning them directly from CouchDB!
-Stay tuned for more tools and documentation to support this workflow.
+Goes with [js2json][js2json] to support modifying a CouchApp design document in a single file.

+Stay tuned for more tools to enable editing CouchApp design documents in their original form.

 [Esprima][esprima] is used to find the function definitions. `js2json` replaces the functions with plain-JSON strings containing the source,